 J.D., Loyola Law School, magna cum laude, Senior Articles Editor, Loyola of Los Angeles Law Review

-Professor Sheppele is Senior Counsel to Gaikai, a Sony Computer Entertainment Company.
+Professor Sheppele is Director of Legal and Business Affairs at Gaikai, a Sony Computer Entertainment Company.
 Prior to moving in-house, he practiced corporate, securities and M&A law at Loeb & Loeb LLP and at O’Melveny & Myers LLP.
 During his time as a student at Loyola, he served as the only research assistant to Dean David Burcham.